doeabla/Sentiment_analysis/README.md

 * Hugging Face Integration: Leverages Hugging Face's Model Hub for easy access to pre-trained language models, including RoBERTa, BERT, and DistilBERT.

 ## Requirements
-Python 3.x
+* Python 3.x
-Required Python packages specified in requirements.txt Hugging Face Transformers Library
+* Required Python packages specified in requirements.txt
+* Hugging Face Transformers Library
-Gradio Library
+* Gradio Library

 ## Usage
+Download the datasets used for this project in the dataset folder.
+* The dataset consists of tweets collected and classified through Dataset.

+* Tweets have been labeled as positive (👍), neutral (🤐), or negative(👎).

+* Usernames and web addresses have been removed for privacy reasons.
 ### Installation

 1. Clone the repository: